Aliman00/tekaohswg.github.io/new.md

 After a moment, the script will be completed.
 You can now close SQL Developer.

 We are finally ready to install Star Wars Galaxies!
-Thankfully, this process can be much more automated that the Oracle install.
+Thankfully, this process can be much more automated than the Oracle install.
 You can get going with just a few commands:

 ```
 sudo apt install git -y